holistic-stack/openscad-tree-sitter/src/lib/current-context.md

 Key components include:
 - `BaseASTVisitor`: Base implementation of the visitor pattern
-- Specialized visitors for different node types (primitives, transformations, CSG operations)
+- Specialized visitors for different node types (primitives, transformations, CSG operations, modules, functions)
-- Parameter extractors for handling arguments in different formats
+- Parameter extractors for handling arguments and parameters in different formats
+- Module parameter extractor for handling module and function parameters with default values
 - Type evaluators for converting parsed values to appropriate types

 ## Implementation Details